 - Di Luna whose name means "of the moon" is a white faceted bead while his lost brother Manrico, described as a knight in black, is a faceted black bead.

-- Azucena the gypsy, whose name means Lily, is a red bead with a white flower; a smaller identical bead represents her child.
+- Azucena, whose name means Lily, is a red bead with a white flower; a smaller identical bead represents her child.

 - A black flower bead symbolizes the old gypsy, Azucena’s mother (wrongly executed), who’s cry for vengeance moves the plot of Il Trovatore.

 - A black disc represents the cry for and culmination of Azucena’s vengeance.